Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/02_introduction-to-inflection.md

 title: Introduction to Inflection
 ---

-As a native English speaker, the most important thing to understand about Icelandic immediately is that it functions very differently from English.
+As a native English speaker, the most important--and often the most difficult--thing to understand about Icelandic immediately is that it functions very differently from English.
 Most prominently, this is because of inflection.
 Icelandic is a heavily inflected language, while English is not.

 ## What Is Inflection?
 Inflection refers to the process whereby a word changes its ending to show different pieces of information.
 These pieces of information can include: who is doing something, when it’s happening, or whether something is singular or plural.
-In a less-inflected language, like English, these pieces of information are typically supplied by word order or additional words.
+In a less heavily inflected language, like English, these pieces of information are typically supplied by word order or additional words.

 *Note: Grammatical inflection is completely different than the kind of inflection meant by modulating the pitch of one’s voice.*

 ## Inflection In English

-As mentioned above, English words do not inflect very much.
+As mentioned, English words do not inflect very much.
 As a result, they do not change their endings very much.
 Consider how the word *horse* is the same in the first three examples below.

 Example 1: This is **a horse**.\
 Example 2: I saw **a horse**.\
 Example 3: I gave **a horse** an apple.

 In all three examples, the word is spelled and pronounced the exact same.
-Compare that with below.
+Compare that below.
 There, you will find the translations of those same sentences into Icelandic.
-Notice how the word now has different endings?
+Notice how the word *hest* now has different endings?
 That is inflection at work!

 Example 1: Þetta er **hestur**.\
 Example 2: Ég sá **hest**. \